stoodder/newrelic-roda/README.md

 Or install it yourself as:

-    $ gem install newrelic-grape
+    $ gem install newrelic-roda

-If you're using Rails, make sure that you've told rack to start the agent for Grape:
+If you're using Rails, make sure that you've told rack to start the agent for Roda:

     # config.ru
     require ::File.expand_path('../config/environment',  __FILE__)